timzwiebel/linux/config/ssh/README.md

 # Install
 > **&#10071;&#65039;<!-- red exclamation mark emoji --> IMPORTANT:** The
 > `id_*.pub` files in this repository are **my** public SSH keys.
 You should use
 > **your own** public SSH keys.
+>
-Therefore, it's probably not useful for anyone
+> Therefore, it's probably not very useful for anyone else to use any files from
-> else to use much from this `config/ssh` directory.
-But it might be helpful as
+> this `config/ssh` directory.
+However, it might be helpful as a template for
-> a template for your own SSH configuration.
+> your own SSH configuration.

 ```shell
 ln -s "${TIMZWIEBEL_LINUX}/config/ssh" ~/.ssh